Access Control

 Endpoint Security

-Endpoint security refers to the practice of securing endpoints or end-user devices such as desktops, laptops, mobile devices, and servers from cyber threats.
-These endpoints are the entry points for cybercriminals to gain access to an organization's network and sensitive…
+Endpoint security refers to the practice of protecting end-user devices — such as desktops, laptops, mobile phones, tablets, and servers — from cybersecurity threats.
+These endpoints serve as potential gateways for attackers seeking unauthorized access to an organization’s data, systems,…

 Enterprise Healthcare

 Enterprise Healthcare refers to the management and delivery of healthcare services within a large organization or corporation.
-This type of healthcare system is designed to meet the unique needs of employees and their families, providing comprehensive medical care and wellness…
+This model is designed to address the unique needs of employees and their families by providing comprehensive medical care, mental health support, and…

 FHIR